Higgs Decays to $Z\gamma$ and $\gamma\gamma$ in the Flavor-Gauged Two Higgs Doublet Model: Introduction

-Recently, the ATLAS and CMS collaborations announced the initial evidence for $h\to Z\gamma$ decay, with the signal strength $\mu_{Z\gamma}$\footnote{In Refs.~\cite{ATLAS:2020qcv,CMS:2022ahq,ATLAS:2023yqk} the signal strength $\mu_{X}$ ($X$ is any Higgs decay product) is defined as the product of the cross section and the branch fraction ($\sigma(pp\to h) \mathcal{B}(h\to X)$) relative to the SM prediction.
-The cross section aligns well with the SM prediction, so we assumed that the NP merely affect the branching fractions.} observed at the $68\%$ confidence level (CL) being $2.0_{-0.9}^{+1.0}$ for the ATLAS analysis~\cite{ATLAS:2020qcv}, $2.4\pm{0.9}$ for the CMS analysis~\cite{CMS:2022ahq}, and $2.2\pm0.7$ for their combination~\cite{ATLAS:2023yqk}.
-Such a signal strength slightly deviates from its SM prediction $\mu_{Z\gamma}^\mathrm{SM}=1$ at a level of $1.9\sigma$, motivates many possible explanations from the following two points of view.
-On the one hand, giving that the $h\to Z\gamma$ decay is a loop-induced process, it is essential to account for higher-order corrections to the leading-order (LO) contributions from one-loop amplitudes.
-Two categories of corrections have been calculated: the two-loop QCD corrections~\cite{Spira:1991tj,Gehrmann:2015dua,Bonciani:2015eua,Buccioni:2023qnt}, which contribute approximately a $0.3\%$ increase, and the two-loop electroweak corrections~\cite{Chen:2024vyn,Sang:2024vqk}, which result in a $7\%$ enhancement.
-Clearly, these next-to-leading-order (NLO) corrections alone are inadequate to explain the $1.9\sigma$ deviation.
-On the other hand, the excess may be attributed to additional contributions from the BSM physics, which have been extensively explored in numerous studies, see, e.g., Refs.~\cite{Panghal:2023iqd,Lichtenstein:2023vza,Hong:2023mwr,Boto:2023bpg,Das:2024tfe,Cheung:2024kml,He:2024bxi,Ouazghour:2024fgo,Arhrib:2024wjj,Hernandez-Juarez:2024iwe,Grojean:2024tcw,Hu:2024slu,Arhrib:2024itt,Phan:2024jbx,Israr:2024ubp,Mantzaropoulos:2024vpe,Boto:2024tzp,Barducci:2023zml}.
-However, the old ATLAS and CMS combined result, $\mu_{Z\gamma}=2.2\pm0.7$, after combing the latest measurement from ATLAS, $\mu_{Z\gamma}=0.9^{+0.7}_{-0.6}$, results in an observed signal strength of $\mu_{Z\gamma}=1.3^{+0.6}_{-0.5}$, which, has now become consistent with the Standard Model expectation~\cite{ATLAS:2025qvd}.
-This implies that the demand for NP contributions has decreased.
+Recently, the ATLAS and CMS collaborations reported initial evidence for the $h\to Z\gamma$ decay.
+The observed signal strength\footnote{The signal strength $\mu_{X}$ (where $X$ is any Higgs decay product) is defined as the product of the cross section and the branch fraction ($\sigma(pp\to h) \mathcal{B}(h\to X)$) relative to the SM prediction.
+The cross section aligns well with the SM prediction, so we assumed that the NP merely affect the branching fractions.} $\mu_{Z\gamma}$ was measured at the $68\%$ confidence level (CL) to be $2.0_{-0.9}^{+1.0}$ by ATLAS~\cite{ATLAS:2020qcv}, $2.4\pm{0.9}$ by CMS~\cite{CMS:2022ahq}, and $2.2\pm0.7$ in their combined analysis~\cite{ATLAS:2023yqk}.
+Such a signal strength deviates from the SM prediction $\mu_{Z\gamma}^\mathrm{SM}=1$ by $1.9\sigma$, motivating many possible explanations from two distinct perspectives.
+First, as $h\to Z\gamma$ is a loop-induced process, higher-order corrections to the leading-order (LO) amplitudes from one-loop amplitudes are crucial.\footnote{Refer to Ref.~\citep{Khodjamirian:2025fox} for an estimated magnitude of leading non-perturbative QCD corrections ($10^{-5}$).} These include two-loop QCD corrections~\cite{Spira:1991tj,Gehrmann:2015dua,Bonciani:2015eua,Buccioni:2023qnt}, providing a $0.3\%$ increase, and two-loop electroweak corrections~\cite{Chen:2024vyn,Sang:2024vqk}, yielding a $7\%$ enhancement.
+Clearly, these next-to-leading-order (NLO) corrections alone cannot account for the $1.9\sigma$ excess.
+Alternatively, the deviation may stem from BSM contributions, a possibility extensively explored in the literature (e.g.,~\cite{Panghal:2023iqd,Lichtenstein:2023vza,Hong:2023mwr,Boto:2023bpg,Das:2024tfe,Cheung:2024kml,He:2024bxi,Ouazghour:2024fgo,Arhrib:2024wjj,Hernandez-Juarez:2024iwe,Grojean:2024tcw,Hu:2024slu,Arhrib:2024itt,Phan:2024jbx,Israr:2024ubp,Mantzaropoulos:2024vpe,Boto:2024tzp,Barducci:2023zml}).
+However, integrating the most recent ATLAS measurement ($\mu_{Z\gamma}=0.9^{+0.7}_{-0.6}$)~\cite{ATLAS:2025qvd} with previous results yields a revised signal strength of $\mu_{Z\gamma}=1.3^{+0.6}_{-0.5}$, bringing the observation into agreement with SM expectations.
+While this reduces the immediate tension, analysing $h\to Z\gamma$ within specific BSM frameworks still requires a simultaneous consideration of the $h\to\gamma\gamma$ channel.
+This is due to the inherent correlation between the two, as both are mediated by the same charged loop-particles~\cite{Gunion:1989we,Djouadi:2005gi}.
+Given that the current experimental value $\mu_{\gamma\gamma}=1.10\pm0.06$~\cite{ParticleDataGroup:2024cfk}, highly accords with the SM, it imposes stringent constraints on the FG2HDM parameter space, effectively narrowing the regions permitted by the $\mu_{Z\gamma}$ data.